henster87/henster87/README.md

 # 💫 About Me:
-🔭 Currently working on getting an apprenticeship as a JavaScript React Developer <br>
+🔭 Currently working on getting an apprenticeship in the Tech / IT Industry <br>
 🤝 Looking for people to help me learn React.js for web app building<br>
 🌱 Learning mainly JavaScript and React.
 But also better practices for HTML and CSS<br>
 ⚡Fun Fact About Me:<br>    - I love technology, I find it amazing.
 But I also love nature, bushcraft, and things alike.
 Isn't that such a weird combo huh?